-To enable the smooth flow of the meet it is advisable for the Referee to delegate their authority to the AOE Supervisor/Control Room Supervisor or to the AOE Operator, allowing them to amend the AOE results when it is clear that there has been an issue that has resulted in the AOE failing to record an accurate finish time on any lane.
+To enable the smooth flow of the meet it is advisable for the Referee to delegate their authority to the CRS / AOE Supervisor or to the AOE Operator, allowing them to amend the AOE results when it is clear that there has been an issue that has resulted in the AOE failing to record an accurate finish time on any lane.
 This removes the need for the Supervisor or Operator to come out onto the pool deck and have the Referee determine every adjustment.

-When using the Quantum timing system such discrepancies are highlighted on the screen as the swimmers finish.
-This is also the case with a networked pair of ARES 21 computers.
-The AOE Operator and Supervisor will be able to notice and amend these discrepancies before the Referee gives the all-clear signal at the end of the race.
+When using the Quantum timing system, such discrepancies are highlighted on the screen as the swimmers finish.
+The AOE Operator and Supervisor will be able to notice and amend these discrepancies before the Referee gives the allclear signal at the end of the race.